Phase I Proposal

 The normal Observing periods are:

-the LRS2, VIRUS and HPF instruments.
+Science operations are underway with the LRS2, VIRUS and HPF instruments.
 Dark time will be dominated by HETDEX observations as the highest priority.

 - YYYY-1 (Dec-Mar of year YYYY)